desmond-tam/nextjs-chatbot-sample/README.md

 Deployment

-1. The deployment depends SSR or purely front end that can be deployed to static app service
+1. **Deployment:** Depends on whether the app uses server-side rendering (SSR) or is a purely client-side application.
+Client-only builds can be deployed to a static app service, while SSR features require a server-capable host.The deployment depends SSR or purely front end that can be deployed to static app service.

 Demonstration